International First-Year FAQs

 What do you mean when you say Macalester is a “liberal arts” college?

 A liberal arts education provides students with a broad foundation of knowledge in the natural sciences, mathematics, the social sciences, the humanities and the fine arts.
 Students also focus on a field of study (a “major”) and demonstrate mastery of the intellectual building blocks and methodologies of that academic discipline.
 In contrast to an education that emphasizes narrow technical or vocation training, a liberal arts education will develop the critical thinking and communication skills that will equip graduates to adapt to a rapidly changing world.

-For students admitted to Macalester through the first-year admissions program, Macalester will accept credit for no more than the equivalent of twenty Macalester credits from courses earned prior to matriculation at Macalester.
+Macalester will accept credit for no more than the equivalent of twenty Macalester credits from courses earned prior to matriculation at Macalester.
 (The only exception to this limitation applies to students who have achieved the equivalent of twenty-four Macalester credits solely through College Board Advanced Placement Examinations.)
 Credits earned through Advanced Placement Exams, International Baccalaureate or GCE A-Level examinations cannot be used to meet the college’s general distribution requirement.

 Students whose scores on Higher Level Examinations of the International Baccalaureate Program are 5, 6, or 7 may receive the equivalent of four or eight semester hours of credit for each such examination.
 Credit is determined by the appropriate academic department on an individual basis.
-No credit is awarded for the Subsidiary Examinations.
+No credit is awarded for the Standard Level Examinations.

 Students who have completed A-Level Examinations in order to earn a General Certificate of Education (GCE) receive the equivalent of eight semester credits for each A-Level Examination with a score of A, B, C, or D. No more than the equivalent of twenty semester credits can be earned in this manner.